Mortalitas/GShade-Shaders/README.md

 # GShade-Shaders
-Please see https://github.com/Mortalitas/GShade/releases for the latest updates!
+Please see https://github.com/Mortalitas/GShade-Shaders/releases for the latest patch notes, or https://github.com/Mortalitas/GShade/releases for historical ones!